asurati/wip.src/content/post/2021-10-22-g73-nv4b-demo-gpu-passthru-edid.md

 |`0x8dec`|`0x31`| DCB Flags.
 |`0x8ded`|`0x5951`| Offset to the HDTV Translation table.

-The DCB Device Entries (they describe the output ports on the card) are show below.
+The DCB Device Entries (they describe the output ports on the card) are shown below.
 Based on the header, there are 10 entries.
 Each entry consumes two rows in the table shown below - the first row describes the Display Path Information for the entry, while the second describes the